labib147/Auction-Pathway/README.md

 ```
 4. npx hardhat
 ```
-Initializes hardhat developement envioronment also creates a basic project with all the configurations we will need(You can choose between Js or Ts) </br>
+Initializes hardhat developement envioronment also creates a basic project with all the configurations we will need </br>
-(Delete the default README.md file created before to solve the conflict).
-Will also create a basic smart contract by default, creates hardhat.config.js / hardhat.config.ts
+(You can choose between Js or Ts) (Delete the default README.md file created before to solve the conflict)</br> Will also create a basic smart contract by default, creates hardhat.config.js / hardhat.config.ts
 ```
 5. npx hardhat compile
 ```